mjbaske/ductaflow/README.md

 - config dict always gets passed and all keys that dont have a nested dict as their value become local variables in the executed instance
 - record of config.json always stored in run folder
 - config values displayed as markdown at top of executed notebook
+- if you have a custom output location you will need to have ductacore accesible to python so need to update the sys.path.append('../../code') line in the flow you are making